JingweiToo/Advanced-Feature-Selection-Toolbox/README.md

 ## Introduction

-* This toolbox offers 1 advanced wrapper feature selection method
+* This toolbox offers several advanced wrapper feature selection methods
 * Source code of these methods are written based on pseudocode & paper